 What is the Foreign Earned Income Exclusion or FEIE?

-To claim the Foreign Earned Income Exclusion, you’ll file form 2555 on your US tax return.
+To claim the Foreign Earned Income Exclusion in 2023, you’ll file form 2555 on your US tax return.
 It allows any qualifying American expat to exclude a certain amount of foreign-earned income from being taxed by the IRS.

 According to the IRS, for the tax year 2022 (filed in 2023), you can exclude up to $112,000 of foreign-sourced income.
 It only applies to money you made outside the US.
 Every year the exclusion rate increases.
 That’s good news!